 The Board of Directors is responsible for the other information.
-The other information comprises the consolidated Management Report, the Corporate Governance Statement, and the corporate social responsibility statement but does not include the consolidated financial statements and our auditors' report thereon.
+The other information comprises the Management Report and the Annual Report but does not include the consolidated financial statements and our auditor's report thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon, except as required by the Companies Law, Cap.113.